 Arnold shoots the film in the squarish frame of the pre-widescreen era, as if Star’s freedom is still constrained by the limitations of opportunity, with her handheld camera runs, bounces, and whips around in close quarters in the indie vérité style so popular in independent cinema.
 It rambles on for over two-and-a-half hours, emphasis on the ramble, with a raw energy, intimate immediacy, and rough-hewn beauty.
 Arnold is intent on capturing the texture of Star’s experience and she succeeds.
 This is reckless, anxious, hormonally-charged, anything-goes youth unbound and it is alive.

-Also on DVD and Blu-ray from Lionsgate Home Video, with an interview featurette with stars Sasha Lane and Riley Keough.
+The Blu-ray and DVD include an interview featurette with stars Sasha Lane and Riley Keough.
 The Blu-ray also features a bonus Ultraviolet Digital HD copy of the film.